 Frequently I do sessions with an animal and their corresponding person together, as the animal will share what they are trying to help you with.
 Together with you, the animal, and your respective guides, we can find ways to balance the pattern in a way that is supportive for both of you.
 Animals also have specialized relationships with their surroundings and may need support in shifting patterns in your home.

 I sometimes suggest single flower essences for animals, or I can make blends for their specific situation which you can put in their water or rub on their fur.

-I also do structural bodywork with dogs in person.
+I also do structural bodywork with dogs in person (note: this service is on hold because of covid).
 I've found that cats tend to prefer distance energy work.
 Some find it easier to focus on a session when they are not also navigating a new person in their physical space.